melina-niavarani/melinaniavarani/README.md

 ### How it works

-1. Enter your name and a room name
+1. Click "New Meeting" to create a room (generates unique code)
-2. **First person in = Host 👑** (gets moderator controls)
-3. Others join as participants
+2. Share the code with others
+3. They click "Enter a Code" and type your code
-4. Host can mute/kick participants
+4. Everyone joins and can video chat instantly!
-5. Room expires after 24 hours or when host leaves

 Built with Jitsi Meet's free servers (no backend needed!)